 The Best Mountain Bike Shorts for Men

-To ensure this review is as up to date as possible, we've added six pairs of shorts to our test selection to compare and review against to our already impressive collection of baggy mountain bike shorts.
-We wanted to make sure that our award winners were still award winners and give some other models and brands a chance to prove themselves against the best.
-When our test period ended, the Kitsbow Ventilated V2, a recently updated version of our previous Editors' Choice Award winner, once again rose to the occasion and maintained its position as our Best Overall Mountain Bike Short.
-We have a new Top Pick for Enduro Racing Award winner in the Specialized Enduro Pro shorts, offering incredible versatility, functional features, and impressive performance at a great value with their SWAT bib liners included.
-The Dakine Syncline shorts also impressed our testers with their versatility, fit, and performance disguised by an easy-going casual style, the winner of our new Top Pick for Casual Style Award.
-We hope our updated comprehensive comparative review helps you find the best pair of mountain bike shorts for your needs, preferences, and style.
+We've added eight pairs of shorts to our test selection.
+We wanted to give some new competitors a chance while confirming that our award winners still deserve their accolades.
+When testing concluded, the Kitsbow Ventilated V2, a recently updated version of our previous Editors' Choice Award winner, retained its position as our Best Overall Mountain Bike Short, though the Patagonia Dirt Roamer was nipping at its heels taking home our Top Pick for Comfort Award.
+We discovered a new Best Buy Award winner in the Fox Ranger Cargo, offering an unbeatable price to performance ratio with a liner short included.
+Our Top Pick for Enduro Racing Award winner is the Specialized Enduro Pro, offering incredible versatility, functional features, and impressive performance at a great value with their SWAT bib liners included.
+The Dakine Syncline shorts also impressed our testers with their versatility, fit, and performance disguised by an easy-going casual style, taking home our Top Pick for Casual Style Award.
+We hope our updated comprehensive comparative review helps you find the best pair of mountain bike shorts for your needs, preferences, style, and budget.

 Best Overall Mountain Bike Short